Button

 Primary Button

 Primary button is used to draw attention towards the primary action on a page.
-It is recommended to have just a single instance of primary button per page.
+It is recommended to have just a single instance of primary fill button per page.
 If you think more than one primary action is needed, try to re-evaluate the priority of actions.

 Alert Button